Smooth and creamy Instant Pot Berry Cheesecake (5g net carbs) is sugar-free and low-carb so it's the healthy dessert of your dreams.

 If you love delicious keto desserts these are the 34 best keto desserts made with cream cheese (you have to try).

 What is an Instant Pot cheesecake?

 Making a cheesecake in the Instant Pot actually requires fewer steps than cooking a cheesecake in the oven.
 You don't need to bake a crust, make the filling, bake the filling in a water bath, protect the top, then the cheesecake filling inevitably splits.

 The Instant Pot is a wonderful tool for making a cheesecake.
 A steam bath is created inside the Instant during the cooking process which results in a thick, melt in your mouth, creamy cheesecake.

-Fresh berries are one of my favourite cheesecake toppings.
+Fresh berries are one of my favorite cheesecake toppings.
 I love the combination of flavours, and the natural sweetness the cheesecake derives from the berries.

 Why use a walnut crust?

 Many regular low-carb cheesecakes will have you skip the crust and eat just the filling.
 While cheesecake filling is delicious, a traditional cheesecake just is not the same with a crunchy crust.

 So instead of skipping the crust here, I made it with crushed walnuts in a food processor.

 If you do not like walnuts or are allergic, you could easily substitute the walnut for a different low-carb nut like pecans or almonds.
 For those needing a nut-free option for the crust, I would recommend trying unsalted sunflower seeds.